The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Proofs

-\begin{proof}[Proof of Proposition~\ref{prn: RF_PNN}:] To show the if part, we can construct a tree that splits at all products in $[N] \backslash (S \ominus S_i)$, then $S_i$ is the only assortment in the leaf node by the definition of PNN.
+{\revise \proof{Proof of Proposition~\ref{prn: RF_PNN}.} To show the if part, we can construct a tree that splits at all products in $[N] \backslash (S \ominus S_i)$, then $S_i$ is one of at most $\ell$ assortments in the leaf node by the definition of $\ell$-PNN.